ruipires/cmake_modules/README.md

 # (extra) CMake Modules

 This repositories contains my custom build extra cmake modules.
-I used them as complement or replacement for the built-in FindXYZ.cmake modules.
+I use them as complement or replacement for the built-in FindXYZ.cmake modules.

-They usually use detect the library just like other FindXYZ.cmake modules, but in addition, they define a virtual library with the same name you passed to the find_package command, and defines its INTERFACE properties.
+They usually detect the library just like other FindXYZ.cmake modules, but in addition, they define a virtual library with the same name you passed to the find_package command, and defines its INTERFACE properties.
 This way you can simply find it and link to it and all necessary flags will be added to your compilation options.